European Master of Medical Technology and Healthcare Business

 The admission requirements are as follows:

-- First degree as Bachelor (in related disciplines) qualifying for a professional career or a comparable course of studies or a Diploma from a university with at least 180 CP .
+- A Bachelor's degree in a related discipline or a comparable course of studies or a German Diplom (min.
+180 credit points) from a university

-- Applicants holding a first academic degree (Bachelor, Diploma etc.) from non-EU-countries are required to take the Graduate Record Examination (GRE); further information at www.gre.org.
+- Applicants holding a first academic degree (Bachelor, Diploma, etc.) from non-EU-countries are required to take the Graduate Record Examination (GRE): www.gre.org.

 Further documents to be submitted: